MdTaufiqurRahman/MdTaufiqurRahman/README.md

 ### Welcome TO my my GitHub's World
 ## I am a Programmer || Developer || Software Engineer !! 💻

+- 💻 I'm passionate about what I learn and apply them into real life.
+- 🔭 I’m currently working on CSE499 Project.
+- ⌚ I'm currently Learing Full stack web development.
+- 👯 I’m looking to collaborate on Full Stack web development.
+- 💬 Ask me about Frontend Technologies.
 - 📫 How to reach me taufiqur.anik.bd@gmail.com
-- 💻 I'm passionate about what I learn and apply them into real life.
-- ⌚ 2021 Goals: Want to be Full stack web developer.
-- 👯 I’m looking to collaborate with other and Contribute more project.
 - 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to explore the world.